 Watch an Example

-Watch it, and reflect on how they interacted, and what they each did in the Driver and Navigator role.
+Watch it and reflect on how they interacted.
+Observe what they each did in the Driver and Navigator role.

 While at Turing, you will have two tools available for remote pairing: Zoom and Tuple.
 In Mod 0, we will primarily use Zoom.
 In Mod 1, you will get access to Tuple.
 While there are many other tools available for use, we prefer students use the same set of tools, so no matter what combination of students we have in a group, everyone knows how to use the tools used.
 This is similar to what you’ll see on the job, but the specific tools of choice will vary from company to company.